AzureAiDevs/hub/website/2023-aia/2023-04-27-patient-rego-workshop/index.md

 tags: ['ai-april', '30-days-of-azure-ai', 'azure-cognitive-services', 'app-developers', 'workshop']

 image: https://raw.githubusercontent.com/AzureAiDevs/hub/main/website/static/img/2023-aia/banner-day25.png
 description: "🏭Welcome to day 25 of #30DaysOfAzureAI.
-Learn how to automate patient registration using Azure Form Recognizer with our one-hour hands-on lab.
+Learn how to automated patient registration using Azure Form Recognizer with our one-hour hands-on lab.
 Develop a custom model, integrate it with a web app, and define application roles.
 Say goodbye to manual form filling and hello to the power of AI."
 ---

 import Social from '@site/src/components/social';